-For helicopter surveys, the ZTEM and AirMt systems are carried as an external sling load, and are independent of the helicopter.
-The ZTEM receiver measured the vertical magnetic field from a 7.4 m diameter air-core loop sensor.
-The AirMt receiver measures three components of the magnetic field using three mutually perpendicular, 3.04 m diameter air-core loops.
-Both ZTEM and AirMt receivers are encased in a fibreglass shell that is isolated from most vibrations by a patented suspension system.
-The receivers are nominally towed from the helicopter by a 90 m long cable, and are flown with a nominal ground clearance of 80 m.
-Altitude positioning of the receiver is enabled by GPS antennas mounted on the frame.
-For both ZTEM and AirMt, the magnetic fields are measured with a 2 kHz sampling frequency.
-The fixed-wing ZTEM (FW-ZTEM) system is currently deployed from a Cessna Grand Caravan.
-The FW-
+For helicopter surveys, the ZTEM and AirMt systems are carried as an external sling load, and are independent of the helicopter (Figure 1 and Figure 2).
+The ZTEM receiver coil is a 7.4 m diameter aircore loop sensor that measures the vertical magnetic field.
+The AirMt receiver coil array measures three components of the magnetic field using three mutually perpendicular, 3.04 m diameter air-core loops.
+ZTEM and AirMt receiver coils use a patented suspension system mounted inside a fibreglass shell to attenuate the majority of vibrations.
+The receiver coil arrays are nominally towed from the helicopter by a 90 m long cable, and are flown with a nominal ground clearance of 80 m.
+Altitude positioning of the receiver coil array is enabled by GPS antennas mounted on the frame in combination with GPS and radar onboard the helicopter.
+For both ZTEM and AirMt, the magnetic field time-series are measured with a 2 kHz sampling frequency.

+Figure 1.
+ZTEM (Z-Axis Tipper ElectroMagnetic) system configuration.